bethsmith0623/SEI-CC_4/projects/project-4/README.md

 ## Project 4 Assessment

+After all presentations are complete, you will be assigned a Project 4 Assessment.

+Passing the project assessment is a requirement of the project itself.

 The goal of Project 4's assessment will be to gauge your ability to develop a minimal React application that renders user-defined components and reacts to some basic user interaction.

 The assessment will not require using a database or routing.